123452123-codr/OMR-Sheet/README.md

 # OMR-Sheet
-It contains only the HTML file and not PHP, CSS and Javascript.
+It contains only the HTML file and a bit of CSS and not PHP and Javascript.
 If you wish to use it, insert a PHP, CSS and Javascript file first.